 Content Map Terms

-HealthLink BC’s registered dietitians offer telephone, email and web-based based food and nutrition services to support the information, education and counselling needs of B.C. residents and health professionals.
+Registered dietitians at HealthLink BC offer telephone, email and web-based services to help meet the food and nutrition information, education and counselling needs of B.C. residents and health professionals.

 When can I contact a registered dietitian?

-Whether you live in greater Vancouver, northern B.C., the interior, on the island, or anywhere else in British Columbia, we are here to help.
-Our registered dietitians are available to all residents of British Columbia Monday to Friday from 9am to 5pm Pacific Time.
+Wherever you live in British Columbia, we are just a phone call or click away and ready to help.
+Our registered dietitians are available Monday to Friday, from 9am to 5pm Pacific Time.

 How do I contact a registered dietitian?

-For information and advice related to healthy eating and nutrition you can call us, email us, or search for information on our website.
+For information and advice on healthy eating or nutrition, you can call, email or search for information on our website.

-- Call 8-1-1 (or 7-1-1 for the hearing impaired) to speak with a registered dietitian.
-Translation services are available in over 130 languages.
+- Call 8-1-1 (or 7-1-1 for the hearing impaired) and ask to speak to a registered dietitian.
+Translation services are available in over 160 languages.

 If you are unable to reach us by dialing 8-1-1 from your phone, please contact your telephone service provider to arrange access.
-In a few cases local telephone service provider may not be able to support 8-1-1 dialing.
-If this is the case for you, please access our service using our 10-digit number: 604-215-8110.
+If your provider is unable to support 8-1-1 dialing, you can reach us by dialing: 604-215-8110.